BillyMwangiDev/AirBnB-Clone-project/README.md

 Improves system performance through caching and database indexing.
 This feature reduces response time, enhances scalability, and ensures the backend can handle high user traffic efficiently.

+🔒 API Security

+Security is a core component of the Airbnb Clone backend.
+Protecting user data, ensuring secure transactions, and maintaining platform integrity are essential for user trust and compliance.
+The following measures will be implemented to safeguard the system:

+1. Authentication

+All API endpoints handling sensitive data will require user authentication using secure tokens (e.g., JWT).
+This ensures that only verified users can access or modify their personal information, bookings, or properties.

+2. Authorization

+Role-based access control (RBAC) will define permissions for different users (e.g., guests, hosts, and admins).
+This prevents unauthorized actions such as editing another user’s property or accessing confidential system data.

+3. Data Encryption

+Sensitive information like passwords and payment details will be encrypted in transit (via HTTPS/TLS) and at rest in the database.
+Encryption protects user credentials and financial data from exposure during data breaches or network attacks.

+4. Rate Limiting

+API rate limiting will be implemented to prevent abuse and denial-of-service (DoS) attacks.
+By controlling the number of requests per user or IP address, the system maintains stability and protects backend resources.

+5. Input Validation & Sanitization

+All incoming data will be validated and sanitized to prevent common security threats such as SQL injection, cross-site scripting (XSS), and command injection.
+This ensures that only safe and expected data is processed by the system.

+6. Secure Payments

+Payment operations will be handled through trusted and compliant gateways.
+Proper tokenization and transaction logging will protect users’ financial information and ensure traceable, fraud-free transactions.

+Together, these security measures ensure the backend remains resilient, user data stays protected, and transactions are processed securely.

 Author: Billy Mwangi
 License: MIT
 Version: 1.0.0